Tiny-Earth/DemoSite/site/src/inclusive.md

 ### The Student Dimension

-Like instructors, students come to our courses with a composite of many identities and biases.
+Like instructors, students come to our courses with a composite of identities, biases, and interests.
 Students interact with their instructors, with each other, and with  content in the context of a course’s climate.
 Students’ identities and their interactions influence the extent to which they feel a sense of belonging, which affects learning outcomes and persistence in STEM.

 #### The Connection between Identity and Belonging